hzoo/babel.github.io/docs/usage/require.md

 <blockquote class="babel-callout babel-callout-warning">
   <h4>Not suitable for libraries</h4>
   <p>
     The require hook automatically hooks itself into <strong>all</strong> node requires.
 This will pollute the global scope and introduce conflicts.
 If you're writing an application, it's completely fine to use.
-If, however, you're writing a library then you should compile your library and depend on the <a href="/docs/usage/runtime">babel-runtime</a>.
+If, however, you're writing a library then you should compile your library and depend on the <a href={{ "/docs/usage/runtime" | prepend: site.baseurl }}>babel-runtime</a>.
   </p>
 </blockquote>

 <blockquote class="babel-callout babel-callout-warning">
   <h4><code>utility.inlineEnvironmentVariables</code> use</h4>
   <p>
-    Please note the <a href="/docs/advanced/transformers/utility/inline-environment-variables#require-hook"> when used in conjunction.</a>
+    Please note the <a href={{ "/docs/advanced/transformers/utility/inline-environment-variables#require-hook" | prepend: site.baseurl }}> when used in conjunction.</a>
   </p>
 </blockquote>